• Skip to main content

 1. The shortbread crust;

-2. The lemon curd filling.
+2. The lemon curd topping.

-• shortbread dough in a food processor
+shortbread mixture in a food processor.

-• shortbread base in a tray
+shortbread base ingredients in a lined baking tin.

 Top with a thick dusting of icing/confectioners sugar, slice and serve!